Healthdirect Free Australian health advice you can count on.

 Specific complications of this operation

-• bearing dislocation, where the piece of plastic in the middle of your knee replacement comes out of place
+• Bearing dislocation, where the piece of plastic in the middle of your knee replacement comes out of place.
+You will need another operation.

-• severe pain, stiffness and loss of use of your knee
+• Severe pain, stiffness and loss of use of your knee.
+Your knee can take months or years to improve.
+Sometimes there is permanent pain and stiffness.

 Consequences of this procedure